Craig and his husband Dave have been foster carers for almost 3 years

-Craig goes on to explain that their foster son also isn’t phased by the fact that his foster parents are gay: “We asked him how he feels about it, and he said it ‘doesn’t matter’”.
+Craig goes on to explain that their looked after son also isn’t phased by the fact that his foster parents are gay: “We asked him how he feels about it, and he said it ‘doesn’t matter."

 When asked if he ever had any concerns that his sexuality might impact his eligibility to foster, Craig replied:

 “We never had any reservations from the social work side of things, we always knew it wouldn’t be an issue in this day and age.
 The only thing we thought about was how a child and their family might feel about them being looked after by two gay men.
 But, it hasn’t been an issue at all”.

 Craig goes on to explain that the local community as a whole have been incredibly supportive of their decision to foster: “we even take our foster child to our church and they think it’s wonderful!”

 Craig and Dave firmly believe that their foster son has benefited from having same-sex foster parents: “He’s seen that every person and family is different and that’s something to be celebrated."